buildbot/buildbot/master/docs/developer/cls-auth.rst

         If the login fails unexpectedly, it raises ``resource.Error``.
         The default implementation simply returns without setting ``user_info``.

-    .. py:method:: authenticateViaLogin(request)

-        :param request: the request object

-        Entry point for login via /login request.
-The default UI is passing the login credential via BasicAuth method.
-One can verify the login credential via deferred using this simple API.
-Once the user is authenticated, this method is responsible for filling ``request.getSession().user_info``, by calling ``updateUserInfo()`` returns a deferred which fires with ignored results, when the authentication task is done.
-        If it succeeded, ``request.getSession().user_info`` is defined.
-        If it failed, ``resource.Error`` must be raised.
-        If it is not implemented, the deferred will fire with user_info unset.

     .. py:method:: getLoginResource()

         Return the resource representing ``/auth/login``.